 Supply Chain Disruption

 The past year tested an already strained global supply chain.
-According to researchers at IRI, CPG sales jumped over 10% in 2020 – a stark contrast to the 2-3% average annual growth rate typical in the industry.
+According to researchers at IRI, CPG sales jumped over 10% in 2020 – a stark contrast to the 2% to 3% average annual growth rate typical in the industry.
 Being stuck at home longer than expected has consumers buying more, shopping more online, and trying new products more often due to stock shortages.

 This prolonged demand spike hit the supply chain as other threats grew, such as: